GriffithUniLibrary/research-data-management/content/3- Data formats & organisation.md

 Note how you can clearly see what the file is about, which version its is and when you created it.
 When you start to add additional files you can see how the folder structure will work and how you can search within.
 Also note, in this convention we have used *underscores* between key sections and *hyphens* to connect the elements.

+Best practice is to document this file naming structure into a README file that is contained in the folders where your documents are stored.
+The README document should explain the system so that it can easily be understood without the need for further explanation.
+The hardest part of file naming conventions is adherence, embed the systems early to make them part of your reserach practice.

 *This section has been adapted from Jenny Bryan's [Naming Things]( https://speakerdeck.com/jennybc/how-to-name-files?slide=14) presentation for the Reproduclible Science Workshop.*

 {% include figure.html img="2022-06-file-name-image.jpg" alt="Image showing file name convention and example" caption="File name convention and example" width="100%" %}